stefanofa/awesome/TOPICS.md

 *   [honeycombio/gritql](https://github.com/honeycombio/gritql) - GritQL is a query language for searching, linting, and modifying code.

+*   [protofire/solhint](https://github.com/protofire/solhint) - Solhint is an open-source project to provide a linting utility for Solidity code.

 ## search

 *   [honeycombio/gritql](https://github.com/honeycombio/gritql) - GritQL is a query language for searching, linting, and modifying code.

 *   [TanStack/router](https://github.com/TanStack/router) - 🤖 Fully typesafe Router for React (and friends) w/ built-in caching, 1st class search-param APIs, client-side cache integration and isomorphic rendering.

+*   [nextapps-de/flexsearch](https://github.com/nextapps-de/flexsearch) - Next-generation full-text search library for Browser and Node.js

+*   [typesense/typesense](https://github.com/typesense/typesense) - Open Source alternative to Algolia + Pinecone and an Easier-to-Use alternative to ElasticSearch ⚡ 🔍 ✨ Fast, typo tolerant, in-memory fuzzy Search Engine for building delightful search experiences

+*   [oramasearch/orama](https://github.com/oramasearch/orama) - 🌌  A complete search engine and RAG pipeline in your browser, server or edge network with support for full-text, vector, and hybrid search in less than 2kb.

 ## tree-sitter